What Are Accessorials?

-When shipping freight, make sure it receives the proper handling it requires.
-Think of accessorials as add-ons to your shipment, just like adding technical features to a computer you’re buying.
-Some may be required, while others are completely optional.
+When shipping freight, you should make sure that it receives the proper handling it requires.
+So think of accessorials as add-ons to your shipment, just like adding technical features to a computer you’re buying.
+Some may be necessary, while others are completely optional.
 Failure to notify the need for certain accessorials can lead to unwanted billing adjustments.
 Use this list to help you determine which services you need or want for your shipment.

-EXPEDITED FREIGHT—If you have urgent, time-sensitive shipments that must arrive at its destination by a certain date (and sometimes, a certain time), expedite them.
-Your freight will move as priority freight, and our freight agents will work around the clock to ensure it gets where it needs to go.
+Expedited Freight—If you have urgent, time-sensitive shipments that must arrive at their destination by a certain date (and sometimes, a certain time), expedite them.
+By doing this, your freight will move as priority freight, and our freight agents will work around the clock to ensure it gets where it needs to go.

-NOTIFICATION SERVICES—Don’t miss pickups or run the risk of a missing your delivery.
-Instead, a convenient and cost effective way to avoid missing your delivery is to set up a Call For Appointment.
+Notification Services—Don’t miss pickups or run the risk of missing your delivery.
+Instead, a convenient and cost-effective way to avoid missing your delivery is to set up a Call For an Appointment.
 This will also save you time and keep your freight from sitting idle.

-FINAL (LAST) MILE—Final Mile is the delivery of the freight to its end customer, but with additional steps in between.
+Final (Last) Mile—Final Mile is the delivery of the freight to its end customer, but with additional steps in between.
 This service includes inside delivery and debris removal.
-If more services are needed, let us know and we will help you secure those requirements.
+If you are in need of more services, let us know and we will help you secure those requirements.

-WHITE GLOVE SERVICE—With White Glove Service you will not be responsible for packaging, moving, loading, or unloading your furniture.
-Your furniture will be picked up and delivered inside your destination.
+White Glove Service—With White Glove Service you will not be responsible for packaging, moving, loading, or unloading your furniture.
+Instead, your furniture will be picked up and delivered inside your destination for you.
 They will even unpack and take care of debris removal for you.
 Some carriers offer a complete, door-to-door service and will save you the hassle of having to worry about properly packaging and preparing your furniture for shipping.

-RESIDENTIAL SERVICE—Residential shipping can be tricky for the shipper and the carrier, since residential areas are not built with commercial purposes in mind (even if you run a business out of your home, a house is always still a home).
+Residential Service—Residential shipping can be tricky for the shipper and the carrier since residential areas do not typically accommodate commercial purposes (even if you run a business out of your home, a house is always still a home).
 These include:

 Residentially zoned locales are not freight-truck friendly.
 Make sure to inform your freight agent, or have them check so you can choose our residential services ahead of time, and avoid potential billing adjustments.

-LIFT GATE AT PICKUP/DELIVERY—Customers must provide means to load/unload their shipments if there is no loading dock.
-If the cargo weighs over 100 lbs. and there is no loading dock, a truck with a lift gate will be required.
-If the driver arrives to find that the location does not have a loading dock and the truck does not have a lift gate, the driver will not be able to pickup or deliver the freight.
-The driver will have to return at a later date with a truck that has a lift gate.
-This will incur billing adjustments for the lift gate vehicle as well as for the second trip for the pickup/delivery.
+Lift Gate at Pickup/Delivery—Customers must provide means to load/unload their shipments if there is no loading dock.
+If the cargo weighs over 100 lbs. and there is no loading dock, the shipment will require a truck with a liftgate.
+If the driver arrives to find that the location does not have a loading dock and the truck does not have a liftgate, the driver will not be able to pick up or deliver the freight.
+The driver will have to return at a later date with a truck that has a liftgate.
+This will incur billing adjustments for the liftgate vehicle as well as for the second trip for the pickup/delivery.
 Lift gates are one of the most common accessorials.

 Some examples of limited access locations are: airports, construction sites, churches, government facilities, farms, hotels/ motels, hospitals, schools, mini-storage facilities, nursing homes, prisons, and other such locations.

-Some locales may be deemed limited access by the driver upon arrival.
+Some drivers may deem locales limited access upon arrival.

-HAZMAT—Hazardous materials require specific containerization and licensed carriers.
-They also require additional paperwork and verification with carrier that they will transport.
-Hazardous materials include fuels, bio-chemicals and pharmaceuticals.
+Hazmat—Hazardous materials require specific containers and licensed carriers.
+They also require additional paperwork and verification with a carrier that they can transport.
+Hazardous materials include fuels, biochemicals and pharmaceuticals.
 This is a service we can square away for you.